Information about banned and challenged books, the reasons why and the role of libraries in preserving freedom of speech.

 -- John Berry, Iii, Library Journal, October 1999

-We have reason to celebrate.
 Due to the commitment of parents, students, librarians, teachers, and other concerned citizens, challenges are almost always unsuccessful.

 Of all the reasons that incite people to want a book banned, some stand out as particularly odd.
-Perhaps they reveal the idiosyncrasies of the times and societies to which the objectors belong.
-Perhaps the objectors are just crazy!

-Alice's Adventures in Wonderland by Lewis Carroll.
+Alice's adventures in Wonderland by Lewis Carroll

 Banned in China (1931) for portraying animals and humans on the same level, "Animals should not use human language."